If you want a beautiful garden that can survive extreme drought conditions, it is time you become familiar with succulents.

-Those succulents that prefer warm heat do best outdoors in full sun, while the jungle succulents love life under a shady tree or patio.
-All succulents require feeding during the growing season, just like every other plant.
-They need to be pruned or split when they grow too big.
+Those succulents that prefer warm heat grow best outdoors in full sun, while the jungle succulents love life under a shady tree or patio.
+Most succulents require feeding during the growing season.
+Some need to be pruned or split when they grow too big.
 There is a succulent for almost every region of the world, even areas with snow, so do not worry that there is no one you can grow in your area.

 How to Display Succulents

-Succulents do very well in containers, so if you have limited space or live in an apartment with a small balcony, you are in luck!
+Succulents do very well in containers, so if you have limited space or live in an apartment with a small balcony, you are lucky!
 Terracotta containers are ideal for tall plants.
-The terracotta's weight balances top-heavy plants, which means you will not come home to a toppled succulent.
+The terracotta's weight balances top-heavy plants, so you will not come home to a toppled succulent.

-Line a woven basket with plastic or an old dish, and you have the perfect vessel for spiny and smooth-skinned succulents.
+Line a woven basket with plastic or an old dish, and you have the perfect vessel for spiny, smooth-skinned succulents.

-Milky white succulents, or plants with white spines, look nice in metal containers.
-Just make sure the container is made of a metal that will not corrode.
+Milky white succulents, or plants with white spines, look lovely in metal containers.
+Just ensure the container is made of a metal that will not rust.
 Stainless steel is a good option.

 Do not limit yourself to traditional containers.
 These plants are perfect to plant in unique found objects.